 Miami-Dade County has not recorded Thor’s latest acquisition.
 The company recently paid about $16 million for two properties on Northeast 39th Street, including the NEST building.

-The Fifteen Group-managed company opted to widely market the North Miami Avenue property through HFF.
-Meanwhile, Chariff Realty Group president Lyle Chariff facilitated the transaction on behalf of Thor.
+Thor originally had a contract to buy the Baltus building before the Fifteen Group-managed company opted to widely market the property through HFF, according to Chariff Realty Group president Lyle Chariff, who facilitated the transaction on behalf of Thor.
 Chariff confirmed that the transaction closed but declined to disclose the initial contract value or final purchase price.

 The 10,780-square-foot Baltus property has zoning that allows up to 12 stories and a maximum of 32 residential units or 63 hotel rooms.
 Baltus’ existing lease ends in April 2015.
 The company is partnering with the Related Group on the luxury Baltus House condo building under construction near the district.